antirez/RESP3/spec.md

 certain fields that are mandatory for all the RESP3 implementations:

     * server: "redis" (or other software name)
-    * version: the srever version
+    * version: the server version
     * proto: the maximum version of the RESP protocol supported

 In addition, in the case of the RESP3 implementation of Redis, the following